-Flynn Carey’s practice focuses on Criminal Defense, Administrative Law, and School Discipline and Title IX litigation.
+Flynn Carey’s practice focuses on the defense of licensed professionals, criminal defense, school discipline, and Title IX litigation.
 Flynn is one of only two attorneys recognized by the State Bar of Arizona as a Certified Specialist in Administrative Law.

 Flynn has litigated all manner of criminal cases, from assault and domestic violence charges to drug charges, to sexual misconduct and homicide cases.
 Flynn manages the firm’s DUI and Vehicular Crimes practice, and has litigated issues related to impaired drivers before the trial courts and the Arizona Court of Appeals.
 Flynn has represented all types of licensed drivers, including those with specialized licensing and certifications, in a variety of vehicular matters including DUI, aggressive/reckless driving, aggravated assault with a vehicle, and leaving the scene of an accident cases.
 He also appears regularly before the Arizona Department of Transportation, defending clients in administrative actions against their driving privileges.

 Flynn represents professionals before their licensing agencies in situations in which professionals are accused of violating the practice restrictions and standards of their licensing entity and in conjunction with parallel criminal allegations.
 Flynn appears on behalf of clients before a significant number of the licensing and professional boards in Arizona.

 Some of the Boards and Agencies before which Flynn appears include:

 Flynn also appears before professional associations, including the Specialty Colleges of the American Osteopathic Association, the American Board of Medical Specialties, the Behavioral Analyst Certification Board, and related entities.